Dr. David Berman’s Research Laboratory

 We discover and evaluate novel biomarkers and therapeutic targets that can rapidly improve the lives of patients with bladder and prostate cancer.
 To do this, we integrate information from massive genomic databases, our own experimental studies, and carefully curated human biospecimens.
 The result is a powerful approach that uses every available type of analysis.
+The laboratory has ongoing projects refining the use of a variety of biomarkers to guide clinical management.

 The animation shows the means by which a single cancer stem cell might form a tumor nodule, with the stem cells lined up on the outside of the nodule and the more differentiated cells residing in the nodule’s interior (see our publications on cancer stem cells).
 The bottom panel depicts the organization of cells in normal benign epithelial tissues.
 Note the similar organization of stem cells and differentiated cells in benign epithelium and cancer.